nickdademo/cypress-fx3-sdk-linux/README.md

 5. Compile the included elf2img tool:
 *$ cd ~/workspace/cypress-fx3-sdk-linux/util/elf2img*
 *$ gcc elf2img.c -o elf2img -Wall*
-6. Import the required projects into Eclipse: _File->Import->General->Existing Project into Workspace_ - select the _cypress-fx3-sdk-linux/firmware_ directory.
+6. Import the projects you require into Eclipse: _File->Import->General->Existing Project into Workspace_ - select _cypress-fx3-sdk-linux/firmware_ as the root directory.
+Note 1: Ensure you DO NOT import the *cyu3lpp* project.
-Note: Import *CyStorBootWriter* if you will be writing firmware to FX3S Storage Port 0.
+Note 2: Import *CyStorBootWriter* if you will be writing firmware to FX3S Storage Port 0.
 7. Also import the following TWO (2) projects located in the "FX3_SDK_1_3_1_SRC" folder in the top-level directory:
 *boot_fw*
 *sdk*